How to Read a Balance Sheet?

 Receivables form an important part of WEF’s balance sheet, as they represent sources of cash flow.
 The cash flow is necessary to meet the company’s short-term obligations.
 Though the balance sheet does not include an exclusive note for receivables, the note regarding financial instruments gives a breakdown of receivables by age.
 Based on the note, only about 3.5% of receivables in 2019 were late, which indicates the high quality of receivables.

 The biological assets section is the most unique item in the balance sheet of WEF.
 Biological assets are the forest land owned by the company for timber production.
-The asset is carried at fair value on the balance sheet, which means that number is a subjective judgment.
+The asset is carried at fair value on the balance sheet, which means that number is subjective.
 It is important, and its valuation details are covered in the notes.
 The details can be a useful guide to revaluing the assets during analysis.

-WEF carries long-term debt of about $114 million on its books.
+WEF carries a long-term debt of about $114 million on its books.
 The nature of the long-term debt is again made clear in the notes.
 According to the notes, the company drew from a $250 million credit facility.

 A detailed reading of the balance sheet is incomplete without quantitative analysis.
 Ratio analysis of the balance sheet is a good first step in determining the health of the underlying business.
 Ratio analysis can then be augmented with more complex analyses like the Altman Z-Score.
 The analysis goes over various sections of WEF’s balance sheet and performs suitable analyses.